VolunteerSpot Logo

 What about privacy?

-What information do we collect about you and your group?
+What information do we collect about you and your participants?

-In order for VolunteerSpot to send messages to your volunteers and group members through the VolunteerSpot service, we need current, valid email addresses for you and your volunteers/group members.
+In order for VolunteerSpot to send messages to your participants through the VolunteerSpot service, we need current, valid email addresses for you and your participants.
 Additional information like phone numbers are used for communication within your group and are NEVER accessed by VolunteerSpot for any purpose.

-I'm a volunteer organizer working or a nonprofit — what name should I use to register?
+I'm a volunteer coordinator working for a nonprofit — what name should I use to register?

 Register using the name and email address you want volunteer communications to come from.
 For many organizations, it looks like this: Jane Smith, VolunteerCoordinator@NonprofitName.org.
 Be sure that the email address you use is checked regularly.

-VolunteerSpot email messages have the volunteer organizer's reply address in the footer so volunteers can contact the organizer directly, if necessary.
+VolunteerSpot email messages have the activity organizer's reply email address in the footer so volunteers can contact the organizer directly, if necessary.

 What messages does VolunteerSpot send?

-Volunteers receive invitation messages, reminder messages, change notifications and other messages initiated by the organizer.
+Participants receive invitation messages, reminder messages, change notifications and other messages initiated by the organizer.
+VolunteerSpot additionally sends a rare product update message, a random service survey or annual activity report.

-Organizers receive an initial registration activation email, and notifications when a volunteer cancels a commitment after receiving a confirmation message.
+Organizers receive an initial registration activation email, weekly summaries of upcoming activity, and notifications when a volunteer cancels a commitment after receiving a confirmation message.
+Organizers additionally receive a monthly VolunteerSpot newsletter including service updates and announcements.

-How do we use your volunteer/group member contact information?
+How do we use your participant contact information?

 When you send messages (like invitations and reminders) to your volunteers through the VolunteerSpot service, we collect and store the contact information of the recipients for communication purposes.
-VolunteerSpot will not sell, share or otherwise provide the volunteer contact information you submit to VolunteerSpot to any third party.
-Volunteers and leaders may opt-in to share their information to receive special offers and discounts offered to our users.
+VolunteerSpot will not sell, share or otherwise provide the participant contact information you submit to VolunteerSpot to any third party.
+Volunteers and leaders may opt-in to share their information to receive special offers and discounts from our sponsors.

-What if some of my volunteers don’t have email access?
+What if some of my participants don’t have email access?

 No problem!
-VolunteerSpot lets the organizer enter assignments manually for volunteers without email addresses.
-We remind the organizer via email when it's time to remind these volunteers about their assignments.
+VolunteerSpot lets the organizer enter assignments manually for participants without email addresses.
+We remind the organizer via email when it's time to remind these people about their assignments.

-I need to justify to my group why I paid to use VolunteerSpot.
+I need to justify to my group why I paid to use VolunteerSpot's Premium Service?
 Do you have any information I can give them?

 Yes!
 VolunteerSpot provides valuable cost and time-saving to every group that uses us – the larger the event, and the more people or shifts involved, the bigger the benefit.